History of Bulgaria: People's Republic of Bulgaria (1946–1991)

-During this period the country was known as the "People's Republic of Bulgaria" (PRB) and was ruled by the Bulgarian Communist Party (BCP).
+From 1946 to 1991 the country was known as the People's Republic of Bulgaria (PRB) and was ruled by the Bulgarian Communist Party (BCP).
 The BCP transformed itself in 1990, changing its name to "Bulgarian Socialist Party".

-Communist leader Dimitrov had been in exile, mostly in the Soviet Union, since 1923.
-Although Stalin executed many other exiles he was close to Dimitrov and gave him high positions.
+Communist leader Georgi Dimitrov had been in exile, mostly in the Soviet Union, since 1923.
+Although Stalin executed many other exiles, he was close to Dimitrov and gave him high positions.
 Dimitrov was arrested in Berlin and showed great courage during the Reichstag fire trial of 1933.
-Stalin made him head of the Comintern during the period of the Popular Front'.
+Stalin made him head of the Comintern during the period of the Popular Front.

-After 1944 he was also close to the Yugoslav Communist leader Tito and believed that Yugoslavia and Bulgaria, as closely related South Slav peoples, should form a federation.
+After 1944 he was also close to the Yugoslav Communist leader Josip Broz Tito and believed that Yugoslavia and Bulgaria, as closely related South Slav peoples, should form a federation.
 This idea was not favoured by Stalin.
 There have long been suspicions that Dimitrov's sudden death in Moscow in July 1949 was not accidental, although this has never been proven.
 It coincided with Stalin's expulsion of Tito from the Cominform and was followed by a "Titoist" witch hunt in Bulgaria.
 This culminated in the show trial and execution of Deputy Prime Minister Traicho Kostov (died 16 December 1949).
 The elderly Prime Minister Vasil Kolarov (born 1877) died in January 1950 and power then passed to a Stalinist, Vulko Chervenkov (1900–1980).